visgl/luma.gl/docs/api-reference/resources/sampler.md

 });
 ```

-A `Sampler` is automatically created for each texture.
+Note that a default `Sampler` is automatically created for each texture:

 ```typescript
 // Create a texture